Frank Blackhorse: Aftermath

-Leonard Peltier, along with Blackhorse, were arrested by the Royal Canadian Mounted Police in Hinton, Alberta, Canada at the Smallboy's Reserve/Smallboy Camp, transported to Calgary, Alberta and taken to the Oakalla Prison Farm in Vancouver, British Columbia on 6 February 1976.
-Both were extradited to the United States, but charges against Blackhorse related to the RESMURS were dropped.
+Leonard Peltier, along with Blackhorse, were arrested by the Royal Canadian Mounted Police in Hinton, Alberta, Canada at the Smallboy's Reserve/Smallboy Camp, transported to Calgary, Alberta, and taken to the Oakalla Prison Farm in Vancouver, British Columbia, on 6 February 1976.

+Reports about their extradition to the United States, are conflicting, some say both were extradited, but others state only Peltier was. but charges against Blackhorse related to the RESMURS were dropped.

 Several sources report that Blackhorse was never extradited.
-One source states that Frank Blackhorse was not extradited and allowed to roam free in Western Canada.
 The book Mi Taku'ye-Oyasin: The Native American Holocaust, Volume 2 indicated that Blackhorse fled the United States shortly after witnessing and/or participating in the murder of civil rights activist Ray Robinson and had remained in Canada "under various aliases."

 Current whereabouts

-Blackhorse's current whereabouts are unknown.
+While his last known location was in Edmonton, Alberta, Canada, Blackhorse's whereabouts are unknown.
 According to the book When Will We Ever Learn, Blackhorse disappeared after not being charged in connection to RESMURS.
 One source indicates that Blackhorse was allowed to "disappear never to be heard from again."
-Author Antoinette Nora Claypoole, author of the Who Would Unbraid Her Hair: the Legend of Annie Mae, a book that explores the events leading up to the murder of Anna Mae Pictou-Aquash and attempts to pinpoint the identity of her murderer, indicated that Blackhorse had disappeared shortly after Peltier's arrest in Canada in 1976.
+Antoinette Nora Claypoole, the author of the Who Would Unbraid Her Hair: the Legend of Annie Mae, a book that explores the events leading up to the murder of Anna Mae Pictou-Aquash and attempts to pinpoint the identity of her murderer, indicated that Blackhorse had disappeared shortly after Peltier's arrest in Canada in 1976.